-I. Disclosure to Law Enforcement
+F. Disclosure to Law Enforcement

 In certain circumstances, the College may need to report an incident to law enforcement authorities.
-Such circumstances include, but are not limited to, incidents that warrant the undertaking of safety and security measures for the protection of the individual and/or campus community or situations in which there is a clear and imminent danger and/or a weapon may be involved.
-Complainants may choose to notify authorities directly with or without the College's assistance or may choose not to notify such authorities.
+Such circumstances include, but are not limited to, incidents that warrant the undertaking of safety and security measures for the protection of the individual and/or campus community, situations in which there is a clear and imminent danger, and/or when a weapon may be involved.
+Complainants may choose to notify authorities directly with or without the College's assistance.